-- Single family dwellings are required to provide a minimum of two covered spaces, not in tandem. - Accessory dwelling units are required to provide one additional parking space. - Residential planned unit developments are required to provide two covered spaces per units, as well as one covered or uncovered guest space.
+- Single family dwellings are required to provide a minimum of two covered spaces, not in tandem. - Accessory dwelling units are required to provide one additional parking space, except as allowed by Government Code Section 65852.2. - Residential planned unit developments are required to provide two covered spaces per units, as well as one covered or uncovered guest space.
 Tandem parking cannot be used to satisfy this requirement.
 Applicants may request to reduce off-street parking as part of the planned development permit if they can demonstrate that the project is still able to meet anticipated parking demand. - Parking spaces for multi-family developments vary by number of bedrooms.
 Studio, one-bedroom, and two-bedroom units are required to provide two spaces per unit, and units with three bedrooms or more are required to provide three spaces per unit.
 At least one space per unit must be covered. - Condominiums are required to provide two covered spaces and one covered or uncovered guest parking space per unit.